 According to the American Psychiatric Association, depression affects an estimated one in 15 adults (6.7%) in any given year.
 And one in six people (16.6%) will experience depression at some time in their life.

 We treat our patients using not only medications, but other non-traditional modalities.
-To book an appointment with us for yourself or someone you know, click here or call us on 954-848-2814.
+To book an appointment with us, click here or call us at 954-848-2814.

 Insurance and Payment